Wiedmolol/CQMacroCreator/README.md

 Just place CQMacroCreator.exe in the same folder as CosmosQuest.exe and run it.

 # What's new
+v.2.9.9b - new option for settings.
+Now you can select which heroes you want to have enabled at the start instead of relying on app's "Choose best heroes" algorithm.
+There is new option for "default action on start" to use heroes from settings.
+Buttons for loading/saving old hero files moved to "Other" tab.

 v2.9.9a - changed settings file to new format.
 New settings file will be automatically created from the old one or by using "Settings Creator Helper" available through button in "Other" tab. v2.9.1 - added quest support.
 GUI can now send quest solutions to server.